Bread Not Rising? Here’s Why (and How to Fix It)

 Using Whole Grains

 Adding more grains to your diet is great for your health, but adding more grains to your bread can be a bit of a headache.
 White flour, the base for most bread, creates all those wonderful gluten strands that help your bread get its airy texture.
-Whole wheat and other alternative flours, on the other hand, don’t develop gluten as easily or at all.
+On the other hand, whole wheat and other alternative flours don’t develop gluten as easily or at all.
 Without the stretch of gluten, bread doesn’t achieve the same lift.

-That doesn’t mean, however, that you should skip baking with different types of flours (who doesn’t love a slice of rye bread or multi-grain toast?).
-To get the right lift, be sure to use a recipe specially formulated for alternative flours.
+That doesn’t mean, however, that you should skip baking with different types of flour (who doesn’t love a slice of rye bread or multi-grain toast?).
+Use a recipe specially formulated for alternative flours to get the right lift.

 The Exterior Is Too Dry

-When it comes to proofing bread, you need to keep the dough nice and moist.
-If a crust develops on top of the dough after it’s been sitting out proofing, it can be difficult for the bread to rise up in the oven later.
+When proofing bread, you need to keep the dough nice and moist.
+If a crust develops on top of the dough after it’s been sitting out proofing, it can be difficult for the bread to rise in the oven later.

-To keep your dough moist and elastic, be sure to cover it with plastic wrap, a reusable wax wrap or a damp tea towel.
+To keep your dough moist and elastic, cover it with plastic wrap, a reusable wax wrap or a damp tea towel.
 If you’re worried about the dough sticking, give it a quick spritz with cooking spray.

 Using the Wrong Pan